Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Numerical Results

-When $K=2$, M-DPCRS, generalized RS and SC--SIC per group respectively reduces to 1-DPCRS, 1-layer RS and SC--SIC.
-We use the term ``DPCRS" to represent both M-DPCRS and 1-DPCRS and the term ``RS" to represent both generalized RS and 1-layer RS in the two-user case.
-We first illustrate the system Ergodic Sum Rate (ESR) ($u_1=1, u_2=1$) versus SNR comparison of different strategies considering diverse CSIT inaccuracies and channel strength disparities in Fig. \ref{fig: bias1} and Fig. \ref{fig: bias03}.
-The individual QoS rate constraint of each user is set to 0, i.e., $R_k^{th}=0, \forall k\in\{1,2\}$.
-Without QoS rate constraint and unequal user weights, the WESR problem for 1-layer RS reduces to the ESR maximization problem studied in \cite{RS2016hamdi}.
-It has been discovered in \cite{RS2016hamdi} the sum DoF achieved by solving the ESR problem of 1-layer RS is and $d_{\textrm{RS}}^{\star}$ has been shown to be the sum DoF limit that could be achieved in MISO BC with partial CSIT.
+and $d_{\textrm{RS}}^{\star}$ has been shown to be the sum DoF limit that could be achieved in MISO BC with partial CSIT.
 In comparison, the DoF achieved by optimally solving the ESR problem of MU--LP is $ d_{\textrm{MU--LP}}^{\star}=\max\{1,K\alpha\}. $ As DoF captures the rate's asymptotic slope with respect to $\log_2(P_t)$, it is easy to identify the DoF according to the slope of the sum rate at high SNR from both Fig. \ref{fig: bias1} and Fig. \ref{fig: bias03}.
 The values are calculated by scaling the high-SNR slopes to $\log_2(P_t)$.
 The DoF achieved by RS and DPCRS from both figures are close to the theoretically anticipated values calculated by (\ref{eq: RS dof}), i.e., $d_{\textrm{RS}}^{\star}=1.3,1,6, 1.9$ when $\alpha=0.3, 0.6, 0.9$, respectively.
 By using the same method, we obtain the DoF of MU--LP and DPC, which also coincides with the theoretical DoF results, i.e.: $d_{\textrm{MU--LP}}^{\star}=1,1.2, 1.8$ when $\alpha=0.3, 0.6, 0.9$, respectively.
 As the DoF of RS is optimal, the DoF of DPCRS is the same as RS.
 Though DPC is capacity-achieving in perfect CSIT, it is very sensitive to the CSIT inaccuracy.
-It is DoF is the same as MU--LP.
+Its DoF is the same as MU--LP.
 As $\alpha$ decreases, the rate of DPC drops rapidly as MU--LP.
 In contrast, RS-assisted transmission strategies are more robust to the CSIT inaccuracy.
 Linearly precoded RS is not only more practical and low complex compared with DPC but also achieves non-negligible rate gain over DPC when CSIT is imperfect.
 The rate gain of DPCRS and RS over all other strategies grows with SNR.
 Specifically, both DPCRS and RS achieves 16.12\% rate improvement over DPC and MU--LP when $\alpha=0.3$, SNR is 30 dB and users have equal channel variance as illustrated in Fig. \ref{fig: bias1}.
 When there is a 10 dB average channel variance disparities as in Fig. \ref{fig: bias03}, the rate gain of RS decreases since there is a higher probability that the transmission reduces to single-user transmission by switching off the weaker user.
 In both figures, SC--SIC has the worst performance due to the fact that it does not exploit efficiently the spatial domain for interference management.
 The DoF of SC--SIC is the worst and is limited to 1 (same as OMA) \cite{bruno2019wcl}.